lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 Object describing the patient.
 \end{center}

 Given an input (a `patientForm`), we can valid each field.
 Fields when validated are either `{ valid: true }` or `{ valid: false, message: '...' }`.
-So the form and validity interfaces could look like this (again, using TypeScript for notation):
+So the form and validity interfaces could look like this:

 ```js